AlexIoannides/llmz/docs/index.md

-# LLM Toolz
+# LLMz

-These will be the docs for the llm-toolz project.
+These will be the docs for the llmz project.